Automating Computational Design with Generative AI: State of the Art in Computational Design

-The idea of automating design steps with technology is an old one and various approaches developed over the time from parametric design to generative, and algorithmic design.
-Caetano, Santos, and Leit{\~a}o combine them in their review under the term \textit{Computational Design} \cite{caetano2020computational}.
+The idea of automating design steps with technology is an old one.
+Various approaches developed over time, from \textit{Parametric} to \textit{Generative}, over \textit{Algorithmic Design}.
+Caetano et al. grouped them the under the term \textit{Computational Design} \cite{caetano2020computational}.

-The idea of \textit{Parametric Design} is that components are created and shaped according to parameterized functions in a computer, in contrast to being designed directly \cite{gursel2012creative,jabi2013parametric,schnabel2007parametric}.
-It is founded in modelling shape attributes trough mathematical functions and was already used before computers were introduced e.\,g.\ by Antoni Gaudi in designing elements in the Sagrada Familia \cite{burry1993expiatory}.
-Nowadays, the shape attributes are altered by computers which usually generates a large set of candidates that are then for example validated structurally \cite{monedero2000parametric,rempling2019automatic} or in their energy performance\cite{granadeiro2013building} to identify good ones to be presented to the user.
+The idea of \textit{Parametric Design} is that the parameters defining the shape (e.\,g.\ length, height, ...) of components are varied by functions in a computer, in contrast to being set directly \cite{gursel2012creative,jabi2013parametric,schnabel2007parametric}.
+It was already used before computers were introduced e.\,g.\ by Antoni Gaudi for the Sagrada Familia \cite{burry1993expiatory}.
+Parametric design is used to generate variants of structural elements that are then validated and ranked structurally \cite{monedero2000parametric,rempling2019automatic} or in their energy performance\cite{granadeiro2013building}.